salesforce/lwc-rfcs/text/0135-template-class-object-binding.md

 The list of class names applied to a given element is defined as follows:

 1. If the value is a `string`, apply all the classes in the value.
-2. If the value is an `object`, iterate over its keys and apply the classes with the keys associated with a truthy value.
+2. If the value is an `object`, iterate over the enumerable string properties own by the object (excluding symbols and properties on the proto-chain) and apply the classes with the keys associated with a truthy value.
 3. If the value is an `array`, iterate over its entries and apply this algorithm recursively for each of its entries.
 4. Ignore all other values: `null`, `undefined`, other primitive values, and complex objects.